 Even patients with extensive and penetrating facial injuries may not need endotracheal intubation if they are put into the recovery position.2

 If the individual has a suspected cervical spine injury, use the High Arm IN Endangered Spine (HAINES) position (Fig. 8-1).
 This differs from the recovery position in that the dependant upper limb is fully abducted and lies under the head, where it reduces lateral neck flexion, and both lower limbs are flexed at the hip and the knee, resulting in one lying on top of the other, possibly reducing torque on the thoracolumbar spine.
 A single rescuer can easily put a patient in the HAINES position.3

 Perhaps the easiest method to maintain an open airway is to simply push the chin up.
 For somnolent and sedated patients, this is often all that is needed to keep the airway patent.
 If a cervical spine injury is suspected, push the jaw forward from the mandibular angles.

 Head turn is a simple, but rarely used, procedure to open an airway.
 In patients with significant amounts of redundant tissue in the pharynx and hypopharynx (and no history of possible acute cervical spine injury), simply turn the head to one side to improve airflow.1

 If the patient’s tongue still blocks the airway after positioning the head, or if the head cannot be repositioned because of a suspected cervical spine injury, grasp the tongue with gauze and pull it forward.
 This is a temporizing measure only.
 For better control over longer periods, put a heavy (~2-0) suture or a wire or suture substitute (such as fishing line) vertically through the tip of the tongue in the midline (Fig. 8-2).
 Placing it anterior and midline avoids significant bleeding.
-An assistant can hold the suture or it can be passed through the ...
+An assistant can hold the suture or it can be passed through the skin ...